openvinotoolkit/datumaro/site/content/en/docs/formats/image_zip.md

 datum add -f image_zip ./images.zip
 ```

 - From a directory with zip archives.
-Datumaro will load images from
+Datumaro will import images from
   all zip files in the directory:

 ```bash